vwkd/code-system/src/general/reference.md

 - points to value
 - can think of a pointing finger, a physical address, a page number in a book, a hypherlink, etc.
 - can think of value of another value
-- other value can be anything, can be on stack or heap
+- value always on stack
-- itself stored on stack
+- beware: never on heap, don't confuse with value of Smart pointer, see Smart pointer ⚠️
 - can dereference
 - allows more performance, doesn't copy memory
 - can have pointers to pointers